persecuting zealot—turned God’s messianic servant

 - Did not witness or interact with Jesus (Yeshua, Hebrew name) during his years of teaching/miracle works . . . the first time Saul Paulus encountered Jesus is via his Damascene experience with the resurrected/ascended Messiah—my posit for this is shared toward the end of this article

 He may have had Torah knowledge.
 Pedigree.
 Been a rising star among the pharisees.

-Revelation from above alluded him because his religiously spirited nefesh (the lower part of the soul, tethered to this world) had hardened his soul matrix.
-Made it stubborn like caliche, filled with cemented-together soil particles that restricted spiritual root growth and G-d’s river movement.
+Revelation from above alluded him because he was stuck in a religiously spirited mindset.
+Made his soul stubborn like caliche, filled with cemented-together soil particles that restricted spiritual root growth and God’s river movement.